War Eagle Mining Company Inc.

 Kirkland Lake Gold Camp

-The Goodfish Kirana project, a mesothermal gold target and a significant land position in a prime gold producing camp.
+The Goodfish Kirana project is a mesothermal gold target in a significant land position, within a prime gold producing camp.

 The Kirkland Lake Gold camp is home to a world class mining jurisdiction that has produced more than 40 million ounces of gold in a region that boasts gold production of more than 200 million ounces.
-Champagne Resources holds the third largest contiguous land package just north of the Kirkland Lake Gold Camp of the Western Abitibi, adjacent to Agnico Eagle/Yamana and Kirkland Lake Gold ground.
-The Property comprises 66 claims totaling 184 units, as well as 20-patented claims for a total of 3,248 hectares (8,026 acres).
-The land package comprising the Goodfish Kirana Property has been assembled by Champagne Resources through the signing of eight separate agreements with a combination of prospectors and companies.
-The Property has never been fully explored by geologists because of the fragmented historical land ownership, as well as the exploration attention being focused both economically and academically on the main breaks to the south.
+As a result of the merger, War Eagle now holds the third largest contiguous land package just north of the Kirkland Lake Gold Camp of the Western Abitibi, adjacent and near to Agnico Eagle and Kirkland Lake Gold ground.
+The Property comprises 66 claims totaling 184 units, as well as 20-patented claims for a total of 3,296 hectares (8,145 acres).
+The land package comprising the Goodfish Kirana Property was assembled by Champagne Resources through the signing of eight separate agreements with a combination of prospectors and companies.
+The Property has never been fully explored by geologists because of the fragmented historical land ownership.
+Historically, exploration attention has been focused both economically and academically on the main breaks to the south.

-The Property has a strike length of 10 km of which 6 km to 8 km host the Kirana Break, a significant geological break that is known to host gold mineralization.
+The Goodfish Kirana property has a strike length of 10 km of which 6 km to 8 km host the Kirana Break, a significant geological break that is known to host gold mineralization.

 Historical work dates back to the early 1900’s when high grade gold was first discovered on the Goodfish Kirana Property by hand digging exploration pits and mine shafts.
 There are 12 historical mine shafts and pits on the Property and four adjacent to the southern boundary of the Property.
 The Fidelity Mine directly adjacent to the southeast boundary of the property produced high grade gold in the late 1920’s.

 The Property hosts significant anomalous gold values from work completed by various individuals and companies over the last 90 years.
-The most recent historical work (2007 to 2008) includes a 13,500 metre diamond drilling program on the Northern Gold ground (60% of land package).
-Recent work by Champagne Resources has discovered 12 diamond drill holes (2,400 metres) and an additional 2,500 metres of diamond drill core to be assayed.
+During the year 2007/2008 a 13,500 metre diamond drilling program on the Northern Gold ground (60% of the land package) was undertaken of which 12 diamond drill holes (2,400 metres) and an additional 2,500 metres of diamond drill core was re-logged and assayed in late 2016.
+The results delineated a newly identified 2.4 km long mineralized zone.

-A recent compilation of historical data has identified 12 areas of interest on the Property for follow up.
-Champagne Resources will initially focus on three areas for high grade mesothermal gold deposits: the Goodfish, the Kirana Extension and Fidelity areas where significant historical high grade gold has been produced or found by diamond drilling, channel sampling and/or field work.
+Compilation of historical data identified 12 areas of interest on the Property for follow up.
+War Eagle will initially focus on three areas for high grade mesothermal gold deposits: the Goodfish, the Kirana Extension and Fidelity areas where significant historical high grade gold has been produced or found by diamond drilling, channel sampling and/or field work.

 “The presence of prospective lithologies, abundant known gold concentrations with clear semi-regional structural controls, and the proximity to a world class gold mining camp collectively demonstrate that the Property warrants additional exploration.
 Compared to the Kirkland Lake area immediately to the south, the Property has not received much attention from academic or exploration geologists.
 The immediate Kirkland Lake area has been mapped in great detail, but the Goodfish Kirana property has not.
-It has historically been difficult to acquire a large land position and examine the big picture, which Champagne is now in a position to do.
-The property-scale structural picture is better understood now because of the recent VTEM survey, so future exploration should be more efficient.
+Because of the numerous patents present, it has historically been difficult to acquire a large land position and examine the big picture, which Champagne is now in a position to do.
+The property-scale structural picture is better understood now because of the recent VTEM and LiDAR surveys, so future exploration should be more efficient.
 The over-riding conclusion has to be that the Property merits a comprehensive exploration program.
 Such exploration should be multidisciplinary, comprising geological, structural, geophysical and geochemical studies, along with abundant drilling.”

 Dr. Tom Setterfield, PhD, Vice President, GeoVector